We're Drowning In Plastic Trash. Jenna Jambeck Wants To Save Us

 "Plastic," she says with a sigh.
 "Plastic would be the thing that doesn't break down."

 It's the intruder.
-I look a little closer, and see that almost all the junk on the surface of this pile is made of plastic.
+I look a little closer and see that almost all the junk on the surface of this pile is made of plastic.
 "A container of toothpaste," Jambeck points out.
 "That looks like the top of a detergent bottle."
 There's PVC pipe.
 Water bottles.
 A chip bag.

 There are numerous types of plastic.
 Over time, much of it will break down into smaller pieces.
 But no one knows how long those pieces linger in the environment.